 Gavin has a background in commercial leadership and sales, and his lived experience of supporting family members who have special needs and autism inspired him to join VoiceAbility as one of our newest trustees.
 Gavin is an adviser for Ambitious about Autism, and has been a committee member for a special needs youth group.
 His leadership experience spans a range of disciplines including partnerships, recruitment, marketing and operations.

 “I’m excited to be able to bring both personal and business experience to help the charity grow.
 I have worked in a range of businesses; from start-ups, to scale-up, charities, FTSE 50 companies, and I have set up my own business, the focus of which is commercial growth for organisations.
 I’m particularly interested in supporting VoiceAbility’s expansion plans for our services, and looking at the most resourceful ways to increase the reach of the organisation.”

 Andrew works in the innovations and insight directorate at the British Red Cross.
 His background in research and consultation enables him to understand the impact charities make, and recommend ways of enhancing their social good.
 Andrew has worked in research across a range of areas within the charity sector, with a particular focus on health, housing and ways to empower people with lived experience to act as champions of their own experiences.

 “I come from a mixed background of social research, policy work, and consultancy.
-Much of my research background is on how to engage and empower vulnerable people, so I find the idea of an advocacy charity really powerful.
-I am also disabled and have my own bad experience of engaging with ‘the system’ so am interested in working with a charity that helps people have their voice heard.
-I’m really looking forward to seeing how VoiceAbility develops and builds on some of the ambitions outlined in its strategy.”
+Much of my research background is on how to engage and empower vulnerable people.
+I am also disabled and have my own bad experience of engaging with ‘the system’ so was drawn to VoiceAbility as a charity that helps people have their voice heard.
+I’m really enjoying working with VoiceAbility as we develop and build on the ambitions outlined in our strategy.”